- Phone number

 I follow an integrative approach to counselling and psychotherapy, but my approach to the counselling relationship is fundamentally person-centred: it is based on a deep respect for each client’s individuality and a considered belief in their own natural potential to understand themselves and achieve whatever inner or emotional change they seek.
 I aim to provide a welcoming and supportive environment, free from judgement or dictated solutions, and with the client’s interests at its heart.

 All sessions with me are 50 minutes in length.
-There are various different ways we can work together during the current lockdown, depending on your preference:
+There are various different ways we can work together, depending on your preference:

-- we can meet on Zoom for online sessions;
+- or we can meet on Zoom for online sessions;

 - or we can speak over the phone instead;